Table of Contents

 - Pair with complementary ingredients: Fennel pairs well with cumin, coriander, garlic, and citrus zest.
 It also complements meats like chicken, pork, and lamb.

-- Add to drinks: Fennel seeds are a common ingredient in herbal teas and even some cocktails, where they add a unique, sweet-spicy note.
+- Add to beverages: Fennel seeds are a common ingredient in herbal teas and cocktails, where they add a unique, sweet-spicy note.
+Steep 1 teaspoon in hot water for 5-10 minutes for a soothing digestive tea.

 Buying Guide for Fennel Seeds